 The aim of municipal politics was largely civic betterment, as seen through a prism of that time.
 In other words, nobody saw anything wrong with sprawl or tearing down old buildings.
 Planning was minimal; skyscrapers were already sprouting on north Central, including the 1964 "punch card" building originally intended for Univac — and designed to have a curving twin brother that was never built.
 The bad habit of using population growth as the prime and always beneficial metric began in this decade.
 Who needed transit when gasoline was so cheap (even though the air was getting dirtier)?
 Density was associated with crime and urban decay, not vibrancy, coherence, walkability and creative friction.
 Nobody in Phoenix was reading Jane Jacobs.
 Preservation wasn't even an afterthought: For example, the last grand Victorian mansion on west Monroe, once known as Millionaires Row, was demolished without protest.
 My experience growing up near downtown, and witnessing the hollowing out of the core, is entirely different from my contemporaries who lived in the new subdivisions.

-But a sense of stewardship remained.
+A sense of stewardship remained, too.
 Goldwater led the crusade to raise enough money to stop further development on Camelback Mountain; we schoolchildren collected change to help.
 A new municipal building, county administration building, courts and jail complex opened downtown.
 This was followed by the Civic Plaza and Symphony Hall, more brutalist architecture, attempting to revive downtown and clearing part of the Deuce.
 By the end of the decade, Greyhound built an ugly new terminal nearby.
 Walter Bimson of Valley National did the most to save downtown by insisting that the new Valley Center headquarters be built there, not at Central and Osborn as was expected.
 Also, the city's power in the Legislature was substantial, especially after the "one man, one vote" ruling of the Warren court.
 It was in the hands of lawmakers such as Betty Adams Rockwell, moderates who loved Phoenix.
 The Balkanization of suburbia and its relentless war against the city were far off; most of the future "boomburbs" were farmland and citrus groves.

 The biggest effort of civic good, even of the city's survival, or so it was sold, was the Central Arizona Project.
 This was the defining event.
 Arizona won its landmark lawsuit against California over Colorado River water in 1963 and President Johnson signed the funding authorization in 1968.
 It was the crowning achievement for Sen. Carl Hayden, but one that was the priority of the entire congressional delegation for decades (especially Ernest McFarland).
 In retrospect, the CAP (pronounced "see-a-pee," not like a baseball cap) ensured the destruction of so much of Phoenix's magic and embarking on the wild real-estate Ponzi scheme that continues with today's dreams of a "Sun Corridor."
 But few knew it then — although Hayden, at his moment of triumph, and a few in the Interstate Stream Commission, had forebodings.